-The firm has an ethics helpline (Tel No: 01 7926100).
+The firm has an ethics helpline whereby concerns can be reported on-line or by phone.
 This is available to any partner or member of staff who observes inappropriate business conduct or unethical behaviour that cannot be resolved locally, or where the normal consultation processes are not appropriate.
 We encourage our partners and members of staff to use the ethics helpline for consultation as well as reporting.
 In addition, third parties may also call the ethics helpline.